CL-17656/CS520_Front/documentations/Contributions.md

 ### Arin
 Arin focused on the **Take Assignment** and **Statistics** features, along with documentation.
 Key contributions include:
 - Building the quiz-taking page where students can answer interactively.
+- Making the results page for students to learn about their performance and any feedbacks for the instructor.
-- Designing the statistics page with visual charts for performance insights.
+- Designing the statistics page for instructors with visual charts for detailed performance insights into each question.
-- Writing clear and detailed documentation for the project.
+- Writing clear and detailed documentations for the project.

 ### Isaac
 Isaac contributed to the **Grading** and **Statistics** features.
 Key contributions include: